PlatONnetwork/platon.py/docs/web3.miner.rst

 Miner API
 =========

-.. py:module:: web3.gplaton.miner
+.. py:module:: web3.node.miner

-The ``web3.gplaton.miner`` object exposes methods to interact with the RPC APIs under the ``miner_`` namespace that are supported by the Gplaton client.
+The ``web3.node.miner`` object exposes methods to interact with the RPC APIs under the ``miner_`` namespace that are supported by the Pnode client.

 Methods
 -------

-The following methods are available on the ``web3.gplaton.miner`` namespace.
+The following methods are available on the ``web3.node.miner`` namespace.

-.. py:method:: GplatonMiner.make_dag(number)
+.. py:method:: Miner.make_dag(number)

     * Delegates to ``miner_makeDag`` RPC Method